top of page

 2018 took a slight detour.
 I found myself in the USA for the first time in 14 years so I wrote about New York and Las Vegas from a tourist point of view.
 I continued to review in theatres and did several amazing gigs for Gig Junkies including Billy Idol and Heaven 17.
 2019 celebrated my 10-year anniversary of blogging and reviewing.
 I had built a regular base of readers to my site and continued to get lovely feedback from many famous faces One of my 2019 highlights was Nile Rogers at Meltdown festival.
 I also curated part an art exhibition at Ripley Arts Centre in Bromley for artist Sara Captain and I caught up with Lee Mead about Holby.

-Award Recognition and external Contributions
+Award Recognition and external Contributions and collaborations

 2015: